 What is the price of hyperhidrosis treatment?

-Hyperhidrosis treatment using Botox to stop excessive sweating available at our Manchester clinic.
-See prices below:
+Hyperhidrosis treatment using BOTOX® to stop excessive sweating is available at our Manchester clinic and selected partner locations.

-Please note that the amount of correction required, lifestyle, skin types, and area of the face will all vary the longevity of treatment results & amount of treatment recommended
+Please note that the amount of correction required, lifestyle factors and skin types will all impact on the longevity of your treatment.